Michael (00:00)

 Caleb (19:39)

-Well, I think when you're working with your peers in a similar way in leadership, there's people sometimes that are older than you and some that are younger and some of the same age that you're their peers.
+Well, I think when you're working with your peers in a similar way in leadership, there are people sometimes that are older than you, some that are younger, and some of the same age as you are their peers.
 And that's the same when you're an RA.
-You just have authority to make decisions.
+You just have the authority to make decisions.
 And oftentimes when someone's breaking a rule in leadership, you're often enforcing policy and culture and what you're trying to create in a business.
 And the same thing goes when you're an RA.
-And there's times where people, I would have to write people up when I was an RA with things that were necessary to do and learning that it's good for them to have accountability and that accountability is a healthy thing for someone, even when it's hard.
+And there were times when I had to write people up as an RA for things that were necessary to do, and I learned that it's good for them to have accountability, and that accountability is a healthy thing for someone, even when it's hard.
 I didn't want to have to do that either.
 It was really hard to work up the courage to do that.
 And I think that many leaders find that it is hard to have the courage to have a hard conversation.
-And that's the skill set I think I learned most is the ability to have a hard conversation or at least start to learn the skills because if I'm reflecting back, there are times when I was a bit of a coward to have a hard conversation too.
-It wasn't just, I didn't have the courage to do so all the time, but at least got the start of the exposure to have hard conversations and have crucial conversations.
-And I think that's what I mean by the foundations to leadership in that type of a role.
+And that's the skill set I think I learned most: the ability to have a hard conversation, or at least start to learn the skills, because if I'm reflecting back, there are times when I was a bit of a coward to have a hard conversation, too.
+It wasn't just that I didn't have the courage to do so all the time; at least I got the start of exposure to having hard and crucial conversations.
+And I think that's what I mean by the foundations of leadership in that type of role.
 You had that role as well.
 So what do you think?

 Michael (21:16)